Home MiscellaneousPractical migration roadmap from VMware to AWS

 Practical migration roadmap from VMware to AWS.

-Moving from VMware to AWS doesn’t need to be complicated.
-Think of it like moving to a new house.
-If you plan ahead and take the appropriate steps, you can transition smoothly without losing sleep.
-This blog provides a straightforward roadmap.
+Migrating from VMware to AWS doesn’t have to be complex.
+Think of it like moving to a new home—when you plan ahead and follow the right steps, the transition becomes smooth and stress-free.
+This guide walks you through a clear and practical roadmap.

 Step 1: Take Inventory – Know Exactly What You’re Moving